 Syntax #pragma data_alignment=expression

 Parameters expression A constant which must be a power of two (1, 2, 4, etc.).

 Description Use this pragma directive to give a variable a higher (more strict) alignment of the start address than it would otherwise have.
 This directive can be used on variables with static and automatic storage duration.

-When you use this directive on variables with automatic storage duration, there is an upper limit on the allowed alignment for each function, determined by the calling convention used.
+ive on variables with automatic storage duration, there is an d alignment for each function, determined by the calling

-Note: Normally, the size of a variable is a multiple of its alignment.
-The data_alignment directive only affects the alignment of the variable's start address, and not its size, and can thus be used for creating situations where the size is not a multiple of the alignment.
+data_alignment direct of a variable is a multiple of its alignment.
+The ive only affects the alignment of the variable's start address, thus be used for creating situations where the size is not a t.

-diag_default
+diag default

-Syntax #pragma diag_default=tag[,tag,]
+Syntax #pragma diag_defaul t=tag[,tag,]

-Parameters tag The number of a diagnostic message, for example the message number Pe117.
+Parameters tag The number of a diagnostic message, for example the message number Pe177.

-Description Use this pragma directive to change the severity level back to the default, or to the severity level defined on the command line by any of the optionsdiag_error,diag_remark,diag_suppress, ordiag_warnings, for the diagnostic messages specified with the tags.
+Description severity level defined on e to change the severity level back to the default, or to the the command line by any of the optionsdiag_error, ug_suppress, ordiag_warnings, for the diagnostic the tags.

-See also Diagnostics, page 194.
+See also Diagnostics, page 224.

-diag_error
+diag error

-Syntax #pragma diag_error=tag[,tag,]
+Syntax #pragma diag_error= tag[,tag,]

-Parameters
+D